AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/types.md

 ### Page configuration structure and allowed layout instructions

 The following table describes the instructions specific for page configuration files.
-For the descriptions of common layout instructions see the [Layout instructions]({{ page.baseurl }}/frontend-dev-guide/layouts/xml-instructions.html) article.
+For the descriptions of common layout instructions see [Layout instructions](xml-instructions.md).

 <table>
   <tbody>